Paymo Logo

 Last modified date

-If you’re a beginner in the field of project management and you’re looking for an easy way to structure your project management process, we’ve got the right project management life cycle guide to manage your projects from start to finish.
+If you’re a beginner in project management and looking for an easy way to structure your project management process, we’ve got the right project management life cycle guide to manage your projects from start to finish.

 The entire process might seem overwhelming, but if you take a few basic project management steps, you can complete all tasks in the proper sequence and at the right time.
-If the idea of project management seems somewhat abstract to you, remember that there are a series of logical phases you must go through to complete a project according to a series of guidelines and quality standards.
+If the idea of project management seems somewhat abstract to you, remember there are a series of logical phases you must go through to complete a project according to guidelines and quality standards.

-Here are four essential project management phases and processes that will ease your team’s work and speed up your efforts.
+Here are four essential project management phases and processes to ease your team’s work and speed up your efforts.

 1. Project initiation phase – dedicated to finding out the exact requirements of your client and analyzing whether or not you have the essential resources to complete the project